m4ngled/m4ngled/README.md

 ── .✦ | @soapchugger is the foxy 2 my mangle ( also the toy chica 2 my mangle occasionally ! ) <3

-── .✦ | ok thats all 4 this account :3 check out my main 4 more info !
+── .✦ | thats all 4 this account :3 check out my main 4 more info !